PhD Network Structure

 Advisory Board

-The PhD Network’s Advisory Board is made up of previous PhD Representatives, and members of the Soundboard in the preceding year.
+The PhD Network’s Advisory Board comprises previous PhD Representatives and members of the Soundboard in the preceding year.

 Sandra N. Morgenstern

-Poostdoctoral researcher at the Mannheim Centre for European Social Research (MZES) and at the chair of Migration and Integration at the University of Mannheim.
+Postdoctoral researcher at the Mannheim Centre for European Social Research (MZES) and as the chair of Migration and Integration at the University of Mannheim.

 Carolin Müller